losertnaw1/PLCConnectFramework/README.md

 4. Enter the PLC name, IP address, and port
 5. Click "Connect" to establish a connection
 6. Use the Read/Write operations to interact with the PLC

+### Running the Console Examples

+1. Set `PLCConnectFramework.Examples` as the startup project
+2. Run the application
+3. Select an example from the menu
+4. Follow the on-screen instructions to interact with the PLC

 ## Extending the Framework